 Understanding and documenting the inter-dependency between different layers in the operation i.e., people, process, systems, and infrastructure is essential in demonstrating compliance to FCA requirements.
 This is the first step in understanding how to eliminate risk to the delivery of customer facing services and resolve bottlenecks, capacity constraints, human error, and failure to execute customer transactions.

-- Identify, manage, and prioritise opportunities
+- Identify, manage, and prioritize opportunities

 - Capture metrics and performance related data